98chimp/WeatherNow/README.md

   - Error message visibility on invalid search.
   - Navigation to the weather detail screen.
 - Used `accessibilityIdentifiers` to locate and assert UI elements reliably.
-- Overcame challenges with mock API service setup using `AppDelegate`.

 ### 🛠️ **Mocking and Test Setup**
 - Integrated a mock API service to bypass real API calls during testing.